tsuereth/glog/content/post/2016/09/25_deusex_mankinddivided.md

 +++

-I would say that there are really two games in {{% game "Deus Ex: Mankind Divided" %}}Mankind Divided{{% /game %}}: A city-sized cyberpunk {{% game "The Elder Scrolls V: Skyrim" %}}Skyrim{{% /game %}} with apartments to break into, e-books to read, and trinkets to collect; and a conspiracy thriller story that's unfortunately and inertly squeezed between the stage-setting of {{% game "Deus Ex: Human Revolution" %}}Human Revolution{{% /game %}} and an inevitable threequel.
+I would say that there are really two games in [Mankind Divided](game:Deus Ex: Mankind Divided): A city-sized cyberpunk [Skyrim](game:The Elder Scrolls V: Skyrim) with apartments to break into, e-books to read, and trinkets to collect; and a conspiracy thriller story that's unfortunately and inertly squeezed between the stage-setting of [Human Revolution](game:Deus Ex: Human Revolution) and an inevitable threequel.

 The story of DXMD isn't bad, really, but neither is it good.
 It's mostly <b>insubstantial</b>.
 If Deus Ex was a series of novels, this game's plot would account for three or four middle chapters of one book.
 While there's a terrific amount of world-building to serve the exploration and self-discovery elements of the game, in the critical path <i>there just isn't much going on</i>.